yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Create a new API Management service with a URL like contosoeventsSUFFIX, in the same region you used previously.
+1. Create a new API Management service with a URL like 'contosoevents-SUFFIX', in the same region you used previously.
 Use Developer pricing tier.

 #### Exit criteria:

 -  After the service is provisioned, it will be listed in the API management list in the portal.
 This may take up to 10-15 minutes, so move to Task 3 and return later to verify.

 ### Task 3: Azure Active Directory B2C